 The Alto Sanitary District is a special district within Marin County.
 Our purpose is to insure that the residents within the District have a serviceable collection system for transporting sewage from homes and businesses to the SASM wastewater treatment plant located near Bayfront Park in Mill Valley.
 The District also administers contracts with Mill Valley Refuse Service which handles trash pick-up in the District.

 The District is governed by a five-member board of directors.
 The board is an elected body with four-year terms of office from residents who live within the District.
 Terms expire in December.
-Compensation for directors is $100 per meeting and for the Chairman, $125 per meeting.
+Compensation for directors is $125 per meeting and for the Chairperson, $150 per meeting.
+Directors do not receive a salary, health and retirement benefits, nor any reimbursables.
 There are twelve regular meetings per year.

 The District retains one permanent part-time staff position, that being the District Manager.
-The District Manager receives an annual salary of $38,000 based on a 40 hour month.
+The District Manager receives an annual salary of $41,496 based on an average of 10 hours per week.
 There are no other benefits associated with this position.

 Annual Compensation is available on the California State Controller's website.

 The District's current "Sewer System Management Plan (SSMP)" is available for download HERE.

 Janis M. Bosenko President (4-yr term ending Dec 2024)